pawansarule/BCA-Sci-Practical_Slips-FOC-MS_PPT/README.md

 ➢ Graphics that can enhance your presentation may also be inserted.
 You can replace standard bullet symbols with other graphics.

-➢ Add animation effects to the bullet items.

 ➢ Add transition effects.

 Q11.
 Create a PowerPoint slide show on BCA (Science) Course information.
 Your presentation must contain at least three slides, should be eye-catching and have a creative use of visual effects.